prisma/prisma1/docs/1.8/03-Tutorials2/03-Access-Prisma-from-Scripts/01-Access-Prisma-from-a-Node-script-using-Prisma-Bindings.md

 <Instruction>

-Run the script to see the query results printed in your terminal.
+Run the script to see the query results printed in your terminal:

 ```bash
 node src/index.js